Miso Muffins with Kale, Carrot and Courgette

 - Bake at 180℃ for 30 to 35 minutes when the muffins should be well risen and the cheese golden.
 Remove from the oven and turn out onto a wire rack to cool.

-Due to the goats cheese nearly running out of the fridge, I am entering these into the No Food Waste challenge over at Chef Mireille’s East West Realm.
+The goats cheese used in these miso muffins nearly ran out of the fridge, it was so desperate to be used.
+So I’m entering them into the No Food Waste challenge.
 This is a monthly event coordinated by Elizabeth’s Kitchen Diary.

-In addition to the cheese that needed using up, the kale, carrot, courgette and garlic used were all grown by us, making them even tastier as well as suitable for Credit Crunch Munch.
+In addition to the cheese that needed using up, we grew the kale, carrot, courgette and garlic that went into these miso muffins.
+This made them even tastier as well as suitable for Credit Crunch Munch.
 Hosted by Fab Food 4 All and Fuss Free Flavours, you’ll find it this month over at Maison Cupcake.